With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 How to Make a Rope From Plastic Bottles

 This particular ultra-capacitor has a max voltage of 5.5 volts and capacity of 4 farads.
 I have often touched both leads (or both sides) of the capacitor and am still alive.
 I have never felt any shock from them.
 I also have two ultra-capacitors with a max voltage of 2.7 volts and capacity of 500 farads.
 Fully charged, those can give a spark if shorted out.
 Ordinary capacitors discharge about 1000 times faster than ultra-capacitors, so (I'm guessing) that the same size of ordinary capacitor would be far more dangerous than an ultra-capacitor.
 There is an instructable that discusses the safety of ultra-capacitors.
-It is here: http://www.instructables.com/id/Lets-learn-about-Super-Capacitors-A-Practical-G/step2/Are-Super-Capacitors-Dangerous/I think that article would be useful for y...see more »This particular ultra-capacitor has a max voltage of 5.5 volts and capacity of 4 farads.
+It is here: https://www.instructables.com/id/Lets-learn-about-Super-Capacitors-A-Practical-G/step2/Are-Super-Capacitors-Dangerous/I think that article would be useful for ...see more »This particular ultra-capacitor has a max voltage of 5.5 volts and capacity of 4 farads.
 I have often touched both leads (or both sides) of the capacitor and am still alive.
 I have never felt any shock from them.
 I also have two ultra-capacitors with a max voltage of 2.7 volts and capacity of 500 farads.
 Fully charged, those can give a spark if shorted out.
 Ordinary capacitors discharge about 1000 times faster than ultra-capacitors, so (I'm guessing) that the same size of ordinary capacitor would be far more dangerous than an ultra-capacitor.
 There is an instructable that discusses the safety of ultra-capacitors.
-It is here: http://www.instructables.com/id/Lets-learn-about-Super-Capacitors-A-Practical-G/step2/Are-Super-Capacitors-Dangerous/I think that article would be useful for you.
+It is here: https://www.instructables.com/id/Lets-learn-about-Super-Capacitors-A-Practical-G/step2/Are-Super-Capacitors-Dangerous/I think that article would be useful for you.

 LEDs & Lights Tools and Materials